pkhuong/Napa-FFT3/README.md

                                              :scale nil))
     "~/napa-fft3/example/foo.s32"

-    $ play -r44100 a440.s32 # play is a sox command; play a file os
+    $ play -r44100 a440.s32 # play is a sox command; play a file of
                             # signed 32 bit samples at 44100 Hz.
                             # Should sound like an A440!

 ### Generate a chord